-&lt;sup>19 If a school does not have an applicable gateway grade, the 5.0% will be added to the other applicable gateway grade.
+15 If a school does not have an applicable gateway grade, the total score will be out of 95%.
 If a school has neither 3rd nor 8th grades and has grades in between, the school will not receive a Gateway Measure and the total score will be out of 90%.